5roop/mak_na_konac/README.md

 # 2023-12-06T20:46:11

 TODO:
-* link the audio properly in Južne Vesti.
+✓ link the audio properly in Južne Vesti.
+* Weird transliterations:   Яgodini in vanilla (ok, Я is not in Serbian Azbuka, but still), also some weird char in Sagic-v3 -> naught to do here.